 A 47 year old woman was injured when another car actually landed on top of her vehicle, crushing the roof with her under it.
 Miraculously, she appeared uninjured when freed from her crushed car.
 But over time, her injuries emerged as she was suddenly found to be "too slow" at work, where she had been lightening quick before her accident.
 Based upon our discussions with her, she was referred to a neurologist for evaluation, followed by a neuropsychologist, a vocational expert and an economist.
-Rubin Guttman & Associates proved that she had suffered a traumatic brain injury and would suffer loss of income over her lifetime.
+The Cleveland brain injury lawyers at Rubin Guttman & Associates proved that she had suffered a traumatic brain injury and would suffer loss of income over her lifetime.
 The result: a settlement of over $675,000.00

 A teenage girl went through the windshield of a car, causing massive traumatic brain injury as well as substantial disfigurement and the need for several surgeries.
 In addition to her physical injuries, we were able to prove that she would suffer cognitive difficulties throughout her life.
 Today her life is made easier because of a $1,875,000 settlement Rubin Guttman & Associates obtained , which will pay her over $11,000,000 over the course of her life.

 And these are just two examples of the results Rubin Guttman & Associates has obtained as brain injury lawyers in the Cleveland area.